Learn to play the unique instruments of the Gamelan Orchestra from Java and Bali, Indonesia

-Sessions can take place at the Gamelan base in Nottingham or the instruments can be transported to your venue for a residency -ideal if you have several or more groups and an option to invite neighbouring groups/ schools to book sessions.
+Sessions can take place at the Gamelan based in Nottingham or the instruments can be transported to your venue for a residency -ideal if you have several or more groups and an option to invite neighboring groups/ schools to book sessions.

 Why not try…